-As of 2021, anyone wanting to provide black bear hunting services (e.g. guiding or baiting) to resident hunters in a Bear Management Area (BMA) must possess a licence to provide black bear hunting services that allows them to provide services within that BMA.
+Note: anyone wanting to provide black bear hunting services (e.g. guiding or baiting) to resident hunters in a Bear Management Area (BMA) must possess a licence to provide black bear hunting services that allows them to provide services within that BMA.